myurasov/myurasov.github.io/_posts/2017-09-24-wasserstein-gan-keras.md

 # Results

 Each second of the video is 250 training iterations.
 One of the promises of Wasserstein GAN is the correlation between loss and sample quality.
-As you can see from the loss plot below, after ~8000 training steps loss comes close to zero and indeed, on the video we're starting to see meaningful images after about 32s.
+As we can see from the loss plot below, after ~8000 training steps loss comes close to zero and indeed, on the video we're starting to see meaningful images after about 32s.

 <center>
 <iframe width="400" height="400" src="https://www.youtube.com/embed/hZ-M6t1JZVQ" frameborder="0" allowfullscreen></iframe>